Theoretical and Numerical Analysis of 3D Reconstruction Using Point and Line Incidences: Appendix

 \section{Appendix}

-In this Supplementary Material we prove all the mathematical results from the main body of the paper.
-For convenience of the reader, we start in \Cref{s:AlgPre} by explaining the elementary notions of algebraic geometry, that are helpful to understand the rest of the Appendix.
-Results that appear in the main body of the paper are restated and are given the same number.
-Additional results not stated in the main body, are numbered independently.
+In this Supplementary Material, we prove all the mathematical results from the main body of the paper.
+For convenience of the reader, we start in \Cref{s:AlgPre} by explaining the elementary notions of algebraic geometry, that are helpful to understand the rest of the Supplementary Material.
+Results that appear in the main body of the paper are restated and given the same numbering.
+Additional results not stated in the main body are numbered independently.